Understanding Hair Loss

 Hair styling & products: Styles that result in your hair being pulled back too tightly can lead to hair loss.

 Ringworm of the scalp: This condition is most common in children.

 Poor Nutrition: Lack of protein or iron in the diet can also cause hair loss.

-Diseases: Disorders like Hypothyroidism, hyperthyroidism, Alopecia Areata, Lupus, Syphilis, cancer or side effects of medicine or medical treatment can also cause hair loss.
+Diseases: Disorders like Hypothyroidism, hyperthyroidism, Alopecia Areata, Lupus, Syphilis, cancer or side effects of a medicine or medical treatment can also cause hair loss.

 Injury To The Scalp: Scarring or excessive injury can also cause hair loss

 Hormonal Changes: Childbirth, taking birth control pills, or changes in a woman’s menstrual cycle can also cause hair loss